 Electromagnetic Fields (EMF)

 While the jury is still officially out on the effects of EMF on the human body and the sensitive developing systems of babies, we believe there is enough evidence that indicates potential harm that parents should consider the EMF (Volts/meter) emitted by all products used close to or on their little ones.
-We believe that a better safe than sorry approach is smart and that parents should make thoughtful and informed decisions when choosing EMF emitting products.
+We believe that a "better safe than sorry" approach is smart and that parents should make thoughtful and informed decisions when choosing EMF emitting products.
+While each home has an ambient amount of EMF and each product added to a home can up the EMF emissions, putting an EMF emitting device directly on your baby is something different, and we think it should be thoughtfully considered.
 With this in mind, we tested each product to determine how much EMF it emits when in use.

-To give you some perspective, we also tested the EMF on a smartphone and some wearable fitness monitors.
-This testing puts into perspective how wearable monitors compare to everyday items that you use or keep on your person.
-We feel parents will relate to this data as concerns about radiation from cell phones and cancer have increased in recent years.
+To give you some perspective, we also tested the EMF on a smartphone in various configurations of Bluetooth, wi-fi, and calling active and not active and some wearable fitness monitors.
+This testing puts into perspective how the wearable monitors EMF compare to everyday items that you use or keep on your person.
+We feel parents can relate to this data as concerns about radiation from cell phones and cancer have increased in recent years.

-Movement monitors are not a medical device, and should not be relied upon to prevent SIDS, or to monitor any medical condition.
-They can, however, provide some peace of mind for many parents, and if they help you get some much-needed rest, who can argue with that?
-No matter what your final decision on baby monitors, nothing replaces safe and smart sleeping practices to reduce the risk of SIDs.
-Babies should always be put to sleep on their back, in their own sleep space, with a firm sleep surface, and only a tight-fitting mattress sheet for bedding.
-No blankets, toys, or bumpers should be in a baby's sleep area.
-Creating a comfortable sleep environment can also be beneficial including adequate airflow with a fan or air filter, never smoking around your baby or in your baby's room, and keeping the room from becoming too hot with a temperature that is comfortable for an adult in lightweight clothing.
+Movement monitors are not a medical device, and you shouldn't rely on them to prevent the occurrence of SIDS, or to monitor any medical condition or problem.
+However, these types of monitors can provide peace of mind for many parents, and if they help improve your potential ability to get good sleep, then who can argue with that?
+We believe there is an option for most parents in our winner's circle of monitors.
+No matter what your eventual decision concerning baby monitors, nothing should take the place of safe and smart sleeping practices to reduce the potential risk of SIDs.
+Babies should always be put to sleep on their back, in their own sleep space, on a firm sleep surface, and with only a tight-fitting mattress sheet for bedding.
+You should not put any blankets, toys, or bumpers in your baby's sleep area.
+Creating a comfortable and safe sleep area is also beneficial.
+It includes adequate airflow with a fan or air filter, never smoking around your baby or in your baby's room, and keeping the room from becoming too hot with a temperature that is comfortable for an adult in lightweight clothing.

 — Juliet Spurrier, MD & Wendy Schmitz